yibawifi/WeShareWiFiSDK/README.md

 ![image](http://oquxsbjw1.bkt.clouddn.com/WiFi%20SDK%201.png)

-默认情况下，点击返回的按钮，会执行 finish() 方法，销毁掉 WiFi 列表 Activity 。如果开发者想要获取返回按钮的点击事件，需要用自己定义的 Activity 继承 WiFiActivity 并且重写 WiFiActivity 的 initBackLayout() 方法。示例如下：
 When in default, click on the back button will execute finish() method and delete WiFi list Activity.
 If developer would like to gain click event of back button, developer needs to extends WiFiActivity and override the `initBackLayout()` method, the sample like below,

 -  WiFiSDKActivity class